Yawning/secp256k1-voi/README.md

 - SIMD is used to accelerate the constant time table lookups.
 Building with `purego` disables the use of assembly.
 It is almost, but not quite, not even worth having variable-time variants of the multiplies.
+- The fiat-crypto ToBytes/FromBytes routines are not used due to our need to handle non-canonical encodings, and the fact that fiat expects and outputs little-endian, while big-endian is customary for this curve.
 - Worms in my brain, get them out.

 ##### Performance